Hamburg Town Beach & Park

-Directions: From Buffalo (north): Take the Buffalo Skyway (Rt 5) south through Lackawana and along Lake Erie for 8.5 miles.
+Directions: From Buffalo (north): Take the Buffalo Skyway (NY-5) south through Lackawana and along Lake Erie for 8.5 miles.
 Turn right at the stoplight at the intersection with Windsor Terrace.

-From Erie/Dunkirk (south): You can follow Rt 5 (Lakeshore Rd) north past Wanakah and turn left at the stoplight at the intersection with Windsor Terrace.
+From Erie/Dunkirk (south): You can follow NY-5 (Lakeshore Rd) north past Wanakah and turn left at the stoplight at the intersection with Windsor Terrace.

 Parking: This park is for Town of Hamburg residents (and their guests) only.
 There are two main lots: one gravel lot at the east end of the park near the boat launch, and one above the west end.